clownba0t/rails_dynamic_errors/README.md

   end
 ```

+#### Help
+This is my first gem, so there are no doubt many things that can be done to improve it.
+All constructive feedback, no matter how general or detailed, would be absolutely lovely.
+Or, you can fork, improve, pull-request ;)

 ## TO DO
 * Prevent insertion of middleware if it's already inserted?
 Or perhaps shift it to the bottom instead?
 * I18n support (especially for error names and messages)